-There is growing scientific evidence showing that making behavioral and lifestyle changes can help you
+Growing evidence shows that making behavioral and lifestyle changes can help you

-- Staying physically active;
+Staying physically active;

-- Staying socially and intellectually engaged; and
+Staying socially and intellectually engaged; and

-- Getting the recommended amount of sleep.
+Getting the recommended amount of sleep.

-Explore our content below to learn more on Brain Health
+Explore our brain health content below

 Advocating for new research to better understand and alleviate age-related cognitive decline and memory loss to help people maintain their brain health and age successfully.